MERS outbreak: Indonesia

-On 11 May 2014, two people in Medan were suspected infected by MERS-Cov (Middle Eastern Respiratory Syndrome-Corona Virus).
+On 11 May 2014, two people in Medan were suspected of being infected by MERS-Cov (Middle Eastern Respiratory Syndrome-Corona Virus).

 Philippines

 On 16 April 2014, an Overseas Filipino Worker (OFW) who returned from Al Ain City, United Arab Emirates was found positive for MERS-CoV at Ninoy Aquino International Airport.
 The OFW was tested for the virus in the United Arab Emirates (UAE) but immediately travelled to Manila.
-Doctors from UAE later contacted the Philippines Department of Health (DOH) confirming the condition of the OFW.
+Doctors from the UAE later contacted the Philippines Department of Health (DOH) confirming the condition of the OFW.
 The OFW, who was working as a nurse in the UAE, had contact with a Filipino paramedic who had died recently in the said country.
 The OFW together with four of his family members who fetched him at the airport were quarantined.
 In a press release on 19 April, DOH announced that the OFW who UAE doctors found positive for MERS-CoV was found negative for the virus in a subsequent test by Research Institute for Tropical Medicine (RITM).
 Explaining further regarding the test, Secretary Enrique Ona explained, "Since ten days had lapsed from the reported testing date at the UAE, our task force right away got in touch with him and decided to perform a test on him, and fortunately, as well for the comfort of everybody, the findings of our Research Institute for Tropical Medicine, he tested negative."
 In the same press release, DOH also announced that they were tracking all other 414 passengers of Etihad Airways Flight 424 (the flight the OFW took from Abu Dhabi, UAE to Manila) in order that they should be tested.

 On 11 February 2015, a 32-year-old Filipino nurse from Saudi Arabia, who was also 1 month pregnant, was the country's first MERS-CoV case, DOH confirmed after the test for the virus turned out to be positive.
 The Evangelista Medical Hospital in San Pedro, Laguna, the facility where the patient was first admitted, was temporarily closed by DOH for fourteen days.
 On 17 February 2015, all those who had exposure or had contact with the said nurse were tested negative for the virus.
 On 6 March 2015, The Department of Foreign Affairs confirmed that three Filipino female healthcare workers in Saudi Arabia were infected with MERS-CoV.

 On 6 July 2015, DOH confirmed the second detected case of MERS-CoV in the country.
 The patient who had contracted the virus was from the Middle East and was referred to the RITM on 4 July 2015.
 Another person, who was also showing symptoms, was placed in isolation after he had close contact with the said patient; eight others, who also had had contact with the patient, were identified.
 DOH took steps to track all the people with whom the patient had had contact.